Ian Mitchell (ice hockey): Boston Bruins

 On June 26, 2023, as an impending RFA, Mitchell was traded by the Blackhawks to the Boston Bruins with Alec Regula in exchange for Taylor Hall and Nick Foligno, reuniting him with his head coach from Denver, Jim Montgomery.
 Mitchell signed a one-year, two-way contract worth $775,000 with the Bruins on July 10, 2023, avoiding arbitration.

 Mitchell won the seventh defensemen job out of training camp for the Bruins, and started the season on the NHL roster.
 Mitchell scored his first point as a Bruin with an assist on a goal by Matt Poitras against the Anaheim Ducks on October 22, 2023.
 Mitchell was placed on waivers on October 25, but cleared.
 Mitchell was quickly called back up a few days later, after playing a few games for the Bruins AHL affiliate, the Providence Bruins.
 However, on December 29, 2023, Mitchell was once again put on waivers, and once again cleared.
 Mitchell spent the rest of the regular season playing for Providence, helping them to a playoff berth in the 2024 Calder Cup playoffs.
 In the regular season for Providence, Mitchell provided solid offensive output, scoring six goals and 18 assists in 42 games.
 In the playoffs, this continued, as he scored two goals and two assists in four games in Providence's first round series against the Hartford Wolf Pack.
 Unfortunately, this was not enough to overcome the Wolf Pack, as the Bruins were eliminated in four games.

 As a pending free agent, Mitchell opted to continue his tenure with the Bruins by signing a one-year, two-way contract extension on June 23, 2024.
 Mitchell started the season in Providence, and he spent most of his time there.
 He found solid success offensively, scoring four goals and 23 assists in 46 games.
 On February 28, 2025, Mitchell was called up to the NHL for the first time that season, hoping to provide an offensive spark on the blue line in lieu of injuries.
 Mitchell would stay with the NHL squad for the rest of the year, scoring a lone assist in 15 games.

-Detroit Red Wings
+Detroit Red Wings & Tampa Bay Lightning

 On July 1, 2025, Mitchell signed as a free agent to a one-year, $775,000 contract with the Detroit Red Wings for the season.
+Assigned to their AHL affiliate, the Grand Rapids Griffins,Mitchell was able to consistent offensive success with them.
+In the final month of his time with Grand Rapids, Mitchell scored four assists in his last six games with the team, and seven assists in his last 13 games.
+On March 12, 2026, Mitchell was traded to the Tampa Bay Lightning, in exchange for Michael Milne and Wojciech Stachowiak.
+Mitchell reported to their AHL affiliate, the Syracuse Crunch.

+SC Bern

+At the conclusion of his contract with the Lightning, Mitchell left North America as a free agent to sign a two-year deal with Swiss club, SC Bern of the NL, on April 21, 2026.